OSGeo/OSGeoLive-doc/en/overview/tinyows_overview.rst

 Web Feature Service
 ~~~~~~~~~~~~~~~~~~~

-TinyOWS is a high performance, Transactional Web Feature Service (WFS-T)

-..
-Cameron Comment: I suggest removing the following line as it doesn't add extra value to the statement.
-You have said the important message well, more concisely in the previous sentence.
-..
-It's aim is to keep being the fastest Open Source WFS solution available.

-which is light weight and easy to deploy, using a CGI or Fast CGI interface and using PostGIS for data storage.
+TinyOWS is a high performance, Transactional Web Feature Service (WFS-T) which is light weight and easy to deploy, using a CGI or Fast CGI interface and using PostGIS for data storage.

 .. image:: ../../images/screenshots/800x600/tinyows_digitizing.jpg
   :scale: 55 %
   :alt: digitizing
   :align: right

-..
-Cameron Comment: Could TinyOWS be used with a different database to PostGIS?
-If so, you may wish to revise above to say

-TinyOWS is commonly used in conjunction with MapServer to provide fast WFS and WFS-T services to QGIS and/or OpenLayers clients.
-It is in production use in various organisations from around the world, including risk adverse government agencies.
+TinyOWS is commonly used in conjunction with MapServer to provide WFS-T and fast WFS services for QGIS and/or OpenLayers clients.
+It is used in production in organisations around the world, including risk adverse government agencies.
 TinyOWS strictly implements the WFS 1.0 and 1.1 standards, and has passed all OGC CITE units tests (~ 1000 unit tests).

-..
-Cameron Comment: Can we please use a background image which doesn't have the text watermark.
-The text looks unprofessional, and from a distance, it looks as if one of the layers is throwing an error or similar.

 Core Features
 -------------

+* Transactional Web Feature Service (WFS-T)
+* CGI and Fast-CGI interface
 * PostGIS data connection
-* CGI and Fast-CGI interface
 * GML 2.1.2, 3.1.1 and GeoJson 1.0 output
-* MapFile parser to allow a single config file for both apps
+* Configured using MapServer's configuration file, allowing a single configuration file for both applications.

-..
-Cameron Comment: I'm not clear.
-Do you mean that the same MapFile configuration file can be used by tinyows and mapserver?

-* Log handle

-..
-Cameron Comment: What does "Log handle" mean?

 Implemented Standards
 ---------------------